matiasconsiglio/project-3/README.md

 ![Footer](/assets/readme-images/footer.png)
 ## Features Left to Implement

-- Creating a Gallery with images of MaTT.
+- Allow the user to download the google spreadsheets with all the input and output information.

 ## User Experience (UX)